Aberdeen, Maryland shooting: Perpetrator

 The shooter was admitted to the hospital, and officials did not immediately identify the suspect.
 It was confirmed that per initial sweeps of the site the suspect was armed with a single 9mm Glock 17 handgun.
-Later, the Harford County Sheriff's Office revealed the identity of the shooter as being Snochia Moseley, 26, an African American woman of Baltimore County who was a temporary worker at the facility.
+Later, the Harford County Sheriff's Office revealed the identity of the shooter as being Snochia Moseley, 26, a transgender African American of Baltimore County who was a temporary worker at the facility.
 Moseley shot herself in the head and later died of her wounds at the hospital.
 The Washington Post reported that Moseley "had been beset for years by mental illness as well as emotional turmoil related to her struggle with sexual identity, according to authorities and a close friend."

 Response

 After the shooting, a reunification center was set up at a fire department in Havre de Grace.

 Maryland Governor Larry Hogan used Twitter to express his condolences and thoughts on the situation and tweeted "We are closely monitoring the horrific shooting in Aberdeen.
 Our prayers are with all those impacted, including our first responders."

 Rite Aid released a statement emphasizing their continuation to work closely with authorities as the investigation continued, and stating that the company would provide grief counselors as long as needed.
 The company also offered their thoughts and prayers to all those involved in the situation.